omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 This tab has three options:

 * *Import files into Omeka S*: click this checkbox to import files in addition to metadata.
-* *Item Set*: select an item set from the dropdown into which to import the items.
+* *Item Set*: select an item set from the dropdown into which to import the items, or create a new item set named for the imported Dspace Collection.
 * *Ignored Fields*: DSpace metadata fields to ignore on import, separated by commas.
 * *Comment*: for any comments you have.